wp-plugins/thumbs-rating/readme.txt

 First of all activate the Plugin, then:

+A) Add the shortcode to the posts or pages you want the Thumb Rating buttons to appear:

+`[thumbs-rating-buttons]`

-A) If you want to show the thumbs after all your content (posts, pages, custom post types) paste this snippet at the end of your __functions.php__ file of your theme:
+B) If you want to show the thumbs after all your content (posts, pages, custom post types) paste this snippet at the end of your __functions.php__ file of your theme:

 `function thumbs_rating_print($content)
 {